User Experience Designer

 - a computer-related area such as computer science.

-- a portfolio of design work that you have done
+- a portfolio of your design work

-UX designers need to be:
+User experience designers need to be:

 - good at communicating ideas